-The Lohez Foundation is proud to announce its scholarship recipients for 2013-2014 – five outstanding young people who represent the current international “class” of Lohez Scholars.
-This stellar group includes our second set of scholars who will complete their joint graduate studies between institutions located in both France and China.
-Annabelle Libeau
+The Lohez Foundation is proud to announce its scholarship recipients for 2014-2015 – five outstanding young people who represent the current international “class” of Lohez Scholars.
+This stellar group includes our third set of scholars who will complete their joint studies between institutions located in both France and China.

-(France / Dual Degree: Sciences Po / Fudan University, Europe and Asia in Global Affairs)
+(France / Dual Master's Degree, Sciences Po / Fudan University, Europe and Asia in Global Affairs)

 Successful in athletic competition both in high school and as an undergraduate (training with Aix-en-Provence professional team and selection to the France women’s national group), Camille also pursued a dual degree in Political Science at the Institute of Political Studies (IEP) in Aix-en-Provence and Law at the University of Paris I Panthéon-Sorbonne.